-We use then the Laplace's method, as we announced in the heuristics of section~\ref{heuristiques}, to obtain the fluctuations theorem~\ref{theoFluctuations}.
-The proof relies on the variant of Varadhan's lemma and the expansion of $I-F$ in $(0,\s^{2})$ given in proposition~\ref{DLdeI-F}.
-We first notice that $\Dro_{\L} \neq \varnothing$ since it contains $\R\times ]-\infty,0[$.
-Next, we have the following lemma:
+We first give conditions on the probability measure $\rho$ in order to apply Theorem~\ref{exp(-nI)} (see Appendix~\ref{appA}) to the distribution~$\nu _{\rho}$.
+We will use then Laplace's method, as we announced in the heuristics of Section~\ref{theoCV}, to obtain the fluctuations Theorem~\ref{theoFluctuations}.
+The proof will rely on the expansion of $I-F$ around $(0,\sigma^{2})$ given in Proposition~\ref{DLdeI-F}.
+We will also use the variant of Varadhan's lemma, stated in Proposition~\ref {TypeVaradhan}.
+We start with the following lemma:

-\begin{lem} If $\r$ has a probability density $f$ with respect to the Lebesgue measure on $\R$, then $\nu_{\r}^{*2}$ has the density
+\begin{lem} If $\rho$ has a probability density $f$ with respect to the Lebesgue measure on $\mathbb{R}$, then $\nu_{\rho}^{*2}$ has the density

-with respect to the Lebesgue measure on $\R^{2}$. \end{lem}
+with respect to the Lebesgue measure on $\mathbb{R}^{2}$. \end{lem}